genestack/user-tutorials/source/tutorials/Microbiome_analysis/preprocessing-of-raw-reads.rst

 other preprocessing steps.
 Here is the list of Genestack preprocess applications available for raw reads:

-- Trim Adaptors and Contaminants;
+- Trim adaptors and contaminants;
-- Trim Low Quality Bases;
+- Trim low quality bases;
-- Filter by Quality Scores;
+- Filter by quality scores;
-- Trim to Fixed Length;
+- Trim to fixed length;
-- Subsample Reads;
+- Subsample reads;
-- Filter Duplicated Reads.
+- Filter duplicated reads.

-Once we have checked the quality of the raw reads, let's start building the Microbiome Data Analysis pipeline.
+Once we have checked the quality of the raw reads, let's start building the Microbiome data analysis pipeline.

 ..
 Video - Preprocessing pipeline
 .. .. raw:: html